Glycerol: Entertainment industry

 Glycerol is used by set decorators when filming scenes involving water to prevent an area meant to look wet from drying out too quickly.

 Glycerine is also used in the generation of theatrical smoke and fog as a component of the fluid used in fog machines as a replacement for glycol, which has been shown to be an irritant if exposure is prolonged.

 Ultrasonic couplant

 Glycerol can be sometimes used as replacement for water in ultrasonic testing, as it has favourably higher acoustic impedance (2.42 MRayl versus 1.483 MRayl for water) while being relatively safe, non-toxic, non-corrosive and relatively low cost.

 Internal combustion fuel

 Glycerol is also used to power diesel generators supplying electricity for the FIA Formula E series of electric race cars.

-Research on uses
+Research on additional uses

-Research has been conducted to produce value-added products from glycerol obtained from biodiesel production.
+Research continues into potential value-added products of glycerol obtained from biodiesel production.
 Examples (aside from combustion of waste glycerol):